1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 Common Mistakes to Avoid When Using Bearing Protectors

 Even high-quality bearing protectors can fail early if they are not installed or selected properly.
-The following are the most common mistakes maintenance teams make when working with bearing protectors, bearing isolators, and ANSI 3196 pump seal components.
+The following are the most common mistakes maintenance teams make when working with protectors, bearing isolators, and ANSI 3196 pump seal components.

 1. Using the Wrong Size or Incorrect Seal Type

-Improper sizing is one of the leading causes of bearing protector failure.
+Improper sizing is one of the leading causes of protector failure.
 If the protector does not match the shaft diameter, bearing housing bore, or ANSI 3196 frame size, the seal will not fully protect the bearing.

 This can lead to lubrication leakage, contamination ingress, poor fitment, and early equipment failure.